uncomfyhalomacro/erudite-vim/README.md

 # TODO

+- [ ] switch to neo-tree.nvim as file explorer
 - [ ] Separate lsp configs?
 (Not sure about this approach)
 - [ ] ~~Replace packer with [dep](https://github.com/chiyadev/dep)?~~ Fixed with
   https://github.com/wbthomason/packer.nvim/issues/750#issuecomment-1006070458